 Your cart is currently empty.

-Intellipaat Spark training lets you master real-time data processing using Spark Streaming, Spark SQL, RDD and Machine Learning libraries etc. to clear Cloudera Spark and Hadoop Developer Certification exam.
-You will learn Scala programming and work on real-life projects in this Apache Spark training course.
+Intellipaat’s Apache Spark Course lets you master real-time data processing using Spark Streaming, Spark SQL, RDD, machine learning libraries, etc., to clear Cloudera Spark and Hadoop Developer Certification exam.
+You will learn how to work on real-life projects in this Apache Spark course.

-There are no prerequisites for taking up this Apache Spark and Scala certification training.
-Though, basic knowledge of database, SQL and query language can help learn Spark.
+There are no prerequisites for taking up this Apache Spark Training Course.
+Although, basic knowledge of database, SQL, and query language can help learn Spark.

 Talk To Us